Paid Marketing in 2026: Is User Acquisition Getting Too Expensive?

 4. Optimize for Value, Not Installs

-Instead of optimizing campaigns for installs, leading teams optimize for meaningful downstream events, a first purchase, a subscription trial, or day-7 retention.
+Instead of optimizing campaigns for installs, leading teams optimize for meaningful downstream events — a first purchase, a subscription trial, or day-7 retention.
 Cohort analysis reveals which campaigns deliver users who stick around and spend, not just those who click.
+The Meta-side of this is covered in our profit-based ROAS piece.

 5. Get Comfortable With Measurement Limits